ariesdwi/feedandbookmark/README.md

 ### Steps to Open

-1. Open your terminal and navigate to the root folder of this project.
-- extract zip
+1. extract zip make sure you in root . you can see project.yaml or makefile in this folder:
       ```bash
    cd testdansmultipro
 2. Generate the Xcode project by running: